 Compact fluorescent lamps (CFLs)

-Now widely available, CFLs, which are often simply called low-energy bulbs, use small fluoresent tubes.
-Unlike other fluorescents, they are designed to work in light fittings also used for conventional bulbs.
-The ballast and starter are built into the bulb.
-They are far more efficient and long-lasting than incandescent bulbs, and so much cheaper over their lifetime.
-The drawbacks, gradually being overcome, are that they are dim for a short time after switching on, and most models do not work with dimmer switches.
-A real example of the potential cost and energy savings with CFLs is given below.
+CFLs (usually called low-energy bulbs) are now available in a wide range of sizes and shapes, such as in the photo above at left.
+Similar in operation to fluorescent tubes, they are designed to work in simple light fittings like those used for incandescent bulbs – the ballast and starter are built into the bulb.
+They are about four times as efficient as incandescent bulbs and last much longer, so are much cheaper over their lifetime.
+The drawbacks, which are much reduced in recent models, are that they are dim for a short time after switching on, and most models are insuitable for use with dimmer switches.
+If they can be dimmed, this will be stated on the packaging.
+Suggested wattage ratings are often too low, so a realistic wattage list is given below.
+A real example of the possible cost and energy savings with CFLs is also given.

 Light-emitting diodes (LEDs)